AllenLokiWalker/triforce-percent/README.md

 - Make a `build-romhack` and paste the OoT 1.0U uncompressed ROM into it, with the name `oot_1.0U_uncomp.z64`.
 - `make`.
 Do not use `-j4` etc., some of the dependencies may not be correctly tracked/rebuilt in this case.
+Look for a `Done building` message at the end.
+- If you make changes to Makefiles or any other part of the build toolchain, make sure to `make clean`.

 ## N64 toolchain instructions

-This was tried on a mostly fresh native install of Ubuntu 20.04.
+This was tried on a mostly fresh native install of Ubuntu 20.04, and on Ubuntu 20.04 through WSL2 on Windows 10.
 These are modifications/notes to the installation instructions on the glank N64 toolchain github page.

 - Install `libgmp-dev`.
 - `git clone` the repo instead of downloading the zip file (because of the next step).
-- When it says "navigate to `n64-master`", I interpreted this as `git checkout n64-ultra`.
+- When it says "navigate to `n64-master`", this means `git checkout n64-ultra`.
 - Before ./configure, I did
 ```
 sudo mkdir /opt/n64
 sudo chown yourusername /opt/n64
 sudo chgrp yourusername /opt/n64
 ```
+- `make -j4` or whatever works OK without issues.
 - I don't think the `make install-local-exec` step is needed.
 - If you don't already know, one way to add `/opt/n64/bin` to PATH is to add the line